-When we refer to hazards in relation to occupational safety and health the most commonly used definition is ‘A Hazard is a potential source of harm or adverse health effect on a person or persons’.
+When we ask ‘what is a hazard?’ in relation to occupational safety and health (OSH), the most commonly used definition is – ‘A Hazard is a potential source of harm or adverse health effect on a person or persons’.

 Safety or health hazards can present unsafe working conditions that that can may cause injury or illness.

-It can be hard to identify what is a hazard in a working environment.
+It can be hard to identify hazards in a working environment.
 They can take many different forms and include:

 - Slips and Trips: single biggest cause of injury at work (31% of workplace injuries in UK, HSE 2018).
 Caused by poor housekeeping, unsuitable footwear, insufficient maintenance